Citation, DOI, disclosures and article data

 Acute appendicitis (plural: appendicitides) is an acute inflammation of the vermiform appendix.
 It is a very common condition in general radiology practice and is one of the main reasons for abdominal surgery in young patients.
 CT is the most sensitive modality to detect appendicitis.

 Appendicitis may be acute or chronic.
 Chronic appendicitis is an uncommon entity 25.
-Acute appendicitis may be simple/uncomplicated or complicated, depending on whether the patient has developed significant sequelae, i.e. gangrene, abscess, perforation.
+Acute appendicitis may be simple/uncomplicated or complicated by gangrene, abscess, or perforation.

 If the appendix failed to descend normally during development then a subhepatic appendicitis may be seen.